nmfisher/flutter_tflite/README.md

 # flutter_tflite

-A Flutter plugin wrapping TFLite.

-This isn't a genuine Flutter plugin, even though it is packaged as such.
-This is just a convenient way to package TFLite dynamic libraries and a few helper classes so that actual Flutter plugins/projects can reference this project in their `pubspec.yaml`.
+A Flutter plugin wrapping TFLite shared libraries for Android/iOS.
+This isn't a genuine "plugin", just a convenient way to deliver TFLite dependencies for downstream Flutter plugins/projects to reference in their `pubspec.yaml`.

 To do so, your podspec on iOS should look something like this: